zhang8330/zhang8330/README.md

 ## zx ✨

-- 👋 Hi, I’m a master's student at BFU.
+- 👋 Hi, I’m a master's student in China.
 - 👀 I’m interested in front-end development.
 - 🌱 I’m currently learning semantic communication and RISC-V.
 - ⚡ Fun fact: I love playing basketball and watching the NBA!